-User can use the USB cable to connect the modem's Mini USB Connector to external controller / computer.
+User can use the USB cable to connect the modem's USB Connector to external slave devices / controller / computer.
+Note: User needs to install relevant USB driver to PC, which you can find out in the CD.

 2.7 Mount the Modem